-Commencement of the construction phase is anticipated to occur in late summer to early fall of 2013.
+Commencement of the construction phase is anticipated to occur in approximately late summer/early fall 2013.
 In any scenario, construction is expected to be completed within 6 to 7 months and will lead to the commissioning of the Project.

 Construction activities will commence once all necessary permits have been obtained and weather conditions are conducive to construction.
 Table 2-1 outlines the duration of each activity and approximate order of construction activities for the proposed Project.